Lecturer in Marketing

 Andrew has been a Lecturer in Marketing at Aston Business School since June 2009.
 His research interests lie in the areas of services marketing, leadership, and research methodology.
 His work has appeared in Journal of Business Research, Industrial Marketing Management, the Service Industries Journal, and the Journal of Marketing Management.
-He is a Full Member of the Market Research Society (MRS), a Fellow of the Academy of Marketing Science (FAMS), and reviews, on an ad-hoc basis, for the European Journal of Marketing, Leadership Quarterly, Human Relations and the Journal of Personal Selling & Sales Management.
+He is a Full Member of the Market Research Society (MRS), a Fellow of the Academy of Marketing Science (FAMS), a Fellow of the Higher Education Academy (FHEA), and reviews, on an ad-hoc basis, for the European Journal of Marketing, Leadership Quarterly, Human Relations and the Journal of Personal Selling & Sales Management.
 In addition, he has presented his work at a variety of national and international conferences.
 Andrew was a finalist for the Best Paper Award at the 2001 Academy of Marketing Annual Conference and the 2007 Postgraduate Research Prize at Loughborough University.
 In 2011, Andrew was awarded the Outstanding Reviewer Award from the European Journal of Marketing.

 In his spare time, Andrew is an avid follower of the NBA and, to a lesser extent, the NFL.

 External Examiner for undergraduate Marketing programs at Bradford University Management School

 Andrew currently teaches undergraduate Market Research (BM2217 and BM3375) and postgraduate MSc Marketing Research (BMM603).
 Andrew also teaches Doctoral students at Aston Business School.
 Previously, Andrew has been involved in teaching Marketing Management, International Marketing, Services Marketing, Consumer Behaviour and Advertising, and Research Methods at the undergraduate and postgraduate levels, as well as supervising numerous dissertation projects.